 Brain mechanisms underlying multisensory integration

-Our ERP and MEG studies suggest that the neural activity associated with the presentation of a visual stimulus is modulated by sound with a very short latency and in areas of the brain thought to process only vision.
+Our ERP and MEG studies suggest that the neural activity associated with a visual stimulus is modulated by sound with a very short latency and in areas of the brain thought to process only vision.
 Our functional Magnetic Resonance Imaging (fMRI) studies confirmed that activity in primary visual cortex (V1) is selectively enhanced in trials in which sound alters the visual perception (i.e., when the illusion occurs) and not otherwise.
 This is an astonishingly early level of sensory processing, and thus, these results taken together show that even visual processing (which has been thought to be quite self-contained) can be modulated by sound and at the earliest stage of processing in the cortex.
 We are also investigating modulation of cortical areas through tDCS.

 Modeling multi-modal perception